Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

-# Tanzu Telemetry Standalone Data Collector
+# Tanzu Telemetry Standalone Data Collector and Submitter
 Collect data on what buildpacks are in use (and how) on a given TAS foundation.
 This tool is intended to help understand how easy it will be to migrate TAS applications to v3 buildpacks (aka [Cloud Native